jerzyczek/JavaFX-CRUD-/README.md

 # JavaFX CRUD
-This is simple CRUD written in JavaFX who simulator hotel reservation.
+This is simple CRUD written in JavaFX which simulate hotel reservation.